 Let me explain...

-China’s Sinister Plan To Destroy The US Economy Starts In Taiwan...
+China’s Sinister Plan to Destroy the U.S. Economy Starts in Taiwan...

 Over the last couple of years...
 You’ve probably heard more and more noise about Taiwan...
-A tiny island off the coast of China that is just a little bit bigger than the State of Maryland...
+A tiny island off the coast of China that is just a little bit bigger than the state of Maryland.